 ⭐ The result is kids who grow to be independent, responsible, have high self-esteem, make good decisions on their own, are more empathetic, kind, and are more resistant to peer pressure.

 ⭐ Add to that a family life that’s more peaceful, less chaotic and loving and you’ve got a winning combination.

 More about me:

-For the past five years, I’ve managed Self-Sufficient Kids.
+For the past seven years, I’ve managed Self-Sufficient Kids.

 Before beginning this site, I worked for ten years in market research, including several years at a Fortune 100 company.

 - Am a certified positive discipline parent educator

-- Have read numerous of books on positive parenting, raising independent kids, and education.
+- Have read numerous books on positive parenting, raising independent kids, and education.
 (See my book list here)

 - Serve on the board of an independent school for kids ages 15 months – 8th grade